 - Leaves for line-of-duty injuries must now be requested via the Department of Education's Self-Service Online Leave of Absence System (SOLAS).
 SOLAS replaces the old forms, OP 198 and OP 407.
-You should request line-of-duty-injury status (LODI) from the day of your first absence to the date that your doctor says you can return to work.
+You should request line-of-duty-injury status (LODI) from the day of your first absence to the last date of your absence.

 - Complete an OP 200 Execution of Assignment form and file it with your payroll secretary as soon as possible.
 The OP 200 must be notarized.

 - If you have been the victim of an assault, you should file a police report at the nearest precinct as soon as possible and seek medical attention if you are injured.

 - Complete a UFT Incident Report online as soon as possible and inform your Chapter Leader.
 You may call the UFT Safety and Health Department directly at 1-212-598-6853 to check on the status of your case.

 - If you intend to sue the DOE, contact your UFT Borough Office as soon as possible.
 The borough office can refer you to an attorney.
 Keep in mind that an Intent-to-Sue/Notice of Claim legal referral form must be filed by you or an attorney within 90 calendar days of the date of your accident or illness.